 Reigning in further climate disruption isn’t just about changing light bulbs.
 This is a global problem requiring global solutions but here are some ways to join the Green Revolution.

 2) Divest from the fossil fuel industry.
 Go Green by insisting your town, college or IRA isn’t profiting from the fossil fuel industry.
-Seattle did it.
-And there’s an exciting movement growing around the globe of students demanding their educational institutions divest as well.
+Dozens of cities are doing it.
+And there’s an exciting movement growing around the globe of people demanding their educational and investment institutions divest as well.

 3) Sweat the small stuff!
 Stop taking soft, white, super-processed, old-growth tree trunks and flushing it down the toilet—the planet needs those magnificent trees a lot more than your fancy ass!